TypeScriptToLua/TypeScriptToLua.github.io/docs/external-code.md

 title: External Code
 ---

-In your `tstl` project, you might want to import some existing Lua code.
-Or, you might want to import a library from [npm](https://www.npmjs.com/).
-This page describes how to use external code.
+In your `tstl` project, you might want to use some existing Lua code.
+Or you might want to import a Lua library from [npm](https://www.npmjs.com/).
+This page describes how to use external Lua with your TypeScript code and TSTL.

 :::note
 This page is about importing code that **actually executes something**.
 In a `tstl` project, it is common to depend on external library that provide type declarations.
 Type declaration libraries only provide types: they do not contribute any code to your actual program output.
 Thus, they work a little differently from what is discussed on this page.
 For information on how type declarations work, see the [type declarations page](advanced/writing-declarations.md).